 How are hot flashes usually treated?

-Traditionally, hot flashes have been treated with either oral (by mouth) or transdermal (patch) forms of estrogen.
+Traditionally, hot flashes have been treated with oral (by mouth) or transdermal (patch) forms of estrogen.
 Hormone therapy (HT), also referred to as hormone replacement therapy (HRT) or postmenopausal hormone therapy (PHT), consists of estrogens or a combination of estrogens and progesterone (progestin).
-Both oral and transdermal estrogen are available either as estrogen alone or estrogen combined with progesterone.
-Whether oral or transdermal, all available prescription estrogen replacement medications are effective in reducing the frequency of hot flashes and their severity.
-Generally, these medications decrease the frequency of hot flashes by about 80% to 90%.
+Oral and transdermal estrogen are available as estrogen alone or estrogen combined with progesterone.
+Whether oral or transdermal, all available prescription estrogen replacement medications are effective in reducing hot flash frequency and severity.

-The decision in regard to starting or continuing hormone therapy, therefore, is a very individual one in which the patient and doctor must take into account the inherent risks and benefits of the treatment along with each woman's own medical history.
+The decision in regard to starting or continuing hormone therapy, therefore, is a very individual choice in which the patient and doctor must take into account the inherent risks and treatment benefits, plus each woman's own medical history.
 It is currently recommended that if hormone therapy is used, it should be used at the smallest effective dose for the shortest possible time.